brimdata/zui/docs/Adding-Migrations.md

 ### Creating a Migration

-Let's say we've added a property called `nickname` to each zqd connection in the app.
+Let's say we've added a property called `nickname` to each lake connection in the app.
 We'll use the migration generator tool to create the necessary files.
 From the root directory, run `bin/gen migration <name>`.
 For example:

 ```bash
 bin/gen migration addNicknameToConnection